Are Christians Allowed to Judge?

 This is why Jesus tells us to take the log out of our own eye FIRST before we can take the speck out of our brother’s eye.

 So the truth is – God does not forbid Christians from making judgments.
-In fact, God ENCOURAGES people to make good judgments.
+In fact, God encourages people to discern and make good judgments.

 In John 7:24 Jesus says: “Do not judge by appearances, but judge with right judgment.”